20 Types of Screwdrivers & How They Use | Daily Life Tools

 10. Spanner Screwdriver

 The main use for a spanner is to remove and tighten bolts.
-If you’re working on a machine that has a lot of nuts and bolts.
+If you’re working on a machine with many nuts and bolts.
 You’ll want to use these drivers as they are designed specifically for that task.

 Spanner Screwdriver